Format and Author Choice

 - Identifying content or metadata in datasets (some services provide anonymous links for datasets)

 Reviewers of double-blind manuscripts are asked not to search for preprints that would identify the authors.

 Reviewers must have a relevant PhD or an equivalent track record (at least 3 relevant publications in reputable scientific journals).
 Reviewers must be in good standing in the academic community with no history of scientific or general misconduct.

 Reviewers who do not have a PhD or publication track record may review papers in collaboration with an author who is qualified.
 For example, a senior PhD student may review papers with their supervisor in order to gain experience with the peer review process.
-If reviewing a paper collaboratively, please advise the editor so that an acknowledgment email can be sent to the student.

 Authors wishing to publish their preprints with the journal may use a collaborative journal club review process, where their preprint is assessed by journal club teams on the PREreview platform.
 This may partially replace individual peer reviewers at the editor’s discretion.

 Editors may invite additional reviewers to comment on specific parts of a manuscript, such as a methodology, statistics, compliance with reporting guidelines, or quality of references and citations.
 Reviewers may recommend that an editor invite a specialist reviewer at any point by contacting the editor.